wp-plugins/member-access/readme.txt

 * For more info, version history, etc. check out the page on my site about the [Member Access plugin](http://www.chrisabernethy.com/wordpress-plugins/member-access/ "Member Access").
 * To check out the other WordPress plugins I wrote, visit my [WordPress plugins](http://www.chrisabernethy.com/wordpress-plugins/ "Other WordPress Plugins by Chris Abernethy") page.
-* For updates about this plugin and the other plugins that I maintain, read my [consulting blog](http://www.chrisabernethy.com/ "Chris Abernethy") or [follow me on Twitter!](http://twitter.com/brownoxford "Follow me on Twitter!")
+* For updates about this plugin and the other plugins that I maintain, read my [consulting blog](http://www.chrisabernethy.com/ "Chris Abernethy"), [follow me on Twitter](http://twitter.com/brownoxford "Follow me on Twitter!"), or [join the mailing list!](http://eepurl.com/HsV3 "Subscribe to the mailing list!")

 == Changelog ==